peekwez/trading_system/index.md

 * `tasks.update_daily_quotes` task is executed every __10 minutes__ between __9am-6pm__ during the weekdays using `celery-beat` as the scheduler and the `celery-worker` as the task queue.

 ## **After System Restart/Reboot**
-`cd` into application directory and execute the following commands
+`cd` into the application directory and execute the following commands

 ```sh
 $ make docker-services